pip-services/pip-services-docs/content/en/node/commons/convert/float_converter.md

 ### Description
 The FloatConverter class allows you to convert arbitrary values into float using the following extended conversion rules:

-- Strings: are converted to float values
+- Strings are converted to float values
 - DateTime: total number of milliseconds since unix epoсh
 - Boolean: 1 for true and 0 for false